National Route 913 (Costa Rica)

 National Tertiary Route 913, or just Route 913 (Ruta Nacional Terciaria 913, or Ruta 913) is a National Road Route of Costa Rica, located in the Guanacaste province.

 Description

-It is the main access to Santa Rosa National Park from Route 1.
+Route 913 is the main access to Santa Rosa National Park from Route 1.

-In Guanacaste province the route covers Liberia canton (Nacascolo district), La Cruz canton (Santa Elena district).
+In Guanacaste province the route covers Liberia canton (Nacascolo district) and La Cruz canton (Santa Elena district).

 Junction list

 The route is completely within Santa Rosa National Park and within Liberia canton.